FXinnovation/fx-terraform-module-azurerm-virtualnetwork-subnet/README.md

 | subnets\_ids\_map | Map with names and IDs of the created subnets |

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Examples

+Usage example is found in the `./examples/default/` folder.

+## Inspec

+No Inspec tests are done for this module.